 Reply

-• julespieri
+• julespieri's avatar julespieri

 Wayne, it sounds like you speak from (unfortunate) personal experience.
 Making coffee–before I’ve had my coffee–is a challenge for me even with my familiar home brewer.
 I probably should not admit that …